Updated: 25th February 2021

+Sandra supplies weddings, bouquets, and funerals.
+She also sells dried flowers.
 Sandra is a keen gardener, and appeared in the BBC’s Allotment Challenge in 2015.

 We have about four acres of land where I would say three of it are left as meadow grass much of the year, where many small mammals live including moles, mice, field mice, hedgehogs etc and pheasants breed.

 In addition, we have five other main areas.
 One is the front lawn with deciduous trees and evergreens where lots of birds nest.
 The area is untouched from one year to another, apart from cutting the grass and me collecting materials to make Christmas wreaths.

 There is another area where we have a wildlife pond and trees growing, Euphorbia, Aquilegia, shrubs, bulbs etc in an informal way.
 Next to that area I have my original cutting garden which has beds specifically for growing flowers for cutting.
 This area is now mainly reserved for perennial flowers for cutting purposes.

 We have the formal area around the house with hedges, flower borders and patios.

 Then we have the vegetable borders which also accommodate two greenhouses.